 C. Role of Plant Tissue Culture in Enhancing Metabolite Production

 Plant tissue culture offers an alternative and sustainable method for the production of valuable secondary metabolites.
 This in vitro technique involves growing plant cells, tissues, or organs under sterile and controlled environmental conditions, which allows for year-round, large-scale production independent of climatic or geographic constraints.
-Several types of tissue culture techniques callus culture, cell suspension culture, organ culture, and hairy root culture have been developed to enhance the yield and stability of metabolite production.
+Several types of tissue culture techniques such as callus culture, cell suspension culture, organ culture, and hairy root culture have been developed to enhance the yield and stability of metabolite production.
 For example, cell suspension cultures of Taxus chinensis have been used to produce paclitaxel commercially, with concentrations exceeding 200 mg/L under optimized conditions.
 Tissue culture also facilitates elicitor-based induction, precursor feeding, and metabolic engineering, enabling targeted enhancement of biosynthetic pathways.
 The use of Agrobacterium rhizogenes to induce hairy root cultures has significantly increased the production of tropane alkaloids in Atropa belladonna and Hyoscyamus niger, with yields several times higher than those in intact plants.
 In vitro systems allow for the conservation of endangered medicinal species by reducing the need for wild harvesting, while maintaining consistent metabolite profiles through clonal propagation.

 II.
 Secondary Metabolites